-- Mason Police and/or other first responders may become aware of a critical incident or other emergency situation that potentially affects the health or safety of the campus community.
-Generally, campus first responders become aware of these situations when they are reported to Mason's Emergency Communications Center or upon discovery during patrol or other assignments. - 2.
-Once first responders confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, first responders will notify supervisors at Mason Police or Safety, Emergency, and Enterprise Risk Management (SEERM) to issue an emergency notification. - 3.
-The chief of police; assistant vice president for safety, emergency, and enterprise risk management; or their designee will make the appropriate notifications to Mason's executive leadership and initiate all or some portions of Mason's emergency notification system. - 4.
-If, in the professional judgment of first responders, issuing a notification potentially compromises efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency, Mason may elect to delay issuing an emergency notification.
-As soon as the condition that may compromise efforts is no longer present, Mason will issue the emergency notification to the campus community.
+- George Mason Police and/or other first responders may become aware of a critical incident or other emergency situation that potentially affects the health or safety of the campus community.
+Generally, campus first responders become aware of these situations when they are reported to George Mason's Emergency Communications Center or upon discovery during patrol or other assignments. - 2.
+Once first responders confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, first responders will notify supervisors at George Mason Police or Risk, Safety, and Resilience (RSR) to issue an emergency notification. - 3.
+The chief of police; assistant vice president for Risk, Safety, and Resilience; or their designee will make the appropriate notifications to the university's executive leadership and initiate all or some portions of George Mason's emergency notification system. - 4.
+If, in the professional judgment of first responders, issuing a notification potentially compromises efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency, George Mason may elect to delay issuing an emergency notification.
+As soon as the condition that may compromise efforts is no longer present, the university will issue the emergency notification to the campus community.

-Determining the Appropriate Segment or Segments of the Campus Community to Receive an Emergency Notification in determining what segment or segments of the Mason community should receive the notification.
-Generally, Mason officials will distribute the notification to the entire campus community.
+Determining the Appropriate Segment or Segments of the Campus Community to Receive an Emergency Notification

-Mason Police and/or local first responders on the scene of a critical incident or dangerous situation will assist those preparing the emergency notification
+George Mason Police and/or local first responders on the scene of a critical incident or dangerous situation will assist those preparing the emergency notification in determining what segment or segments of the George Mason community should receive the notification.
+Generally, university officials will distribute the notification to the entire campus community.